DavideNardone/Accelerating-DTW-Subsequence-Search-with-CUDA-GPU/README.md

 2. **Similarity subseq-search**

 The *Similarity subseq-search* aim to find the best match for a time series (known as the query) onto another time series (known as instance).
-It's achieved by punctually shifting the *instance* time series and comparing it agains the *query* one (See figure below).
+It's achieved by punctually shifting the *instance* time series on the *query* one and comparing it by using a similarity distance such as DTW (See figure below).

 ![alt text](img/sub-seq.PNG)